L4ki/Vivid-Plasma-Themes/README.md

 Icons
 -----

-Added new icons: apps 48
+Added new icons: actions 22